Middlebury College divides its academic program into two twelve-week semesters in the Fall and Spring, and a four-week

-The procedure for applying to teach a Winter Term course at Middlebury is as follows: potential visitors are asked to complete a Winter Term Course Proposal Form for Visiting Faculty and submit it along with a curriculum vitae, resume, or description of background and experiences relevant to the course you are proposing.
+The procedure for applying to teach a Winter Term course at Middlebury is as follows: potential visitors are asked to complete a Winter Term Course Proposal Form for Visiting Instructor and submit it along with a curriculum vitae, resume, or description of background and experiences relevant to the course you are proposing.
 Proposals are due on the first Friday in April.
-The deadline for Winter Term 2017 is Friday, April 1, 2016.
+The deadline for Winter Term 2018 is Friday, April 7, 2017.
 It is our preference that proposals are submitted electronically, in a word document format (please be sure that you include your home mailing address and email address on your CV).
 Proposals will be reviewed by the Curriculum Committee, which is chaired by the Dean of Curriculum, Suzanne Gurland.
 You may find it helpful to visit our searchable course database to review Winter Term courses offered in the last year.
 Submission of a Winter Term course proposal does not guarantee approval.

 You will be notified of the Curriculum Committee's decision in mid-June.
 If your course is approved, a salary will be stated at that time.